edvinand/OmegaV_BLE_Course/README.md

 - Support the peripheral (advertising) role
 - Set our device_name, which we will use later
 - Set the appearance.
 Look in the description of this configuration to see what this does.
-- Set the maximum simultaneous connections to 1.
+- Set the maximum number of simultaneous connections to 1.
 - Tell it to use the Nordic Softdevice Controller.

 </br>
-After this sidetrack (rebuild/recompilation required), it is time to see what bt_enable does.
+After this (rebuild required), it is time to see what bt_enable does.
 In nRF Connect for VS Code, if you hold ctrl and hover bt_enable(), you should see the declaration of the function.
 If you ctrl click it, it should bring you to the definition.
 We can use this to see what it returns and what input parameters it takes.
 </br>

 Visual Studio Code Navigation |